It’s hard to see your dog in discomfort. When their tail droops, so does yours - metaphorically speaking of course!

 If your dog begins having a seizure, do your best to stay calm, talk to them gently, move them away from anything that could hurt them (such as furniture), and time the seizure.
 If it lasts for more than a few minutes, they might begin to overheat, so it’s best to turn on a fan and place cold water on their paws to help cool them down.
 If the seizure lasts longer than five minutes or they have multiple seizures while unconscious, take your dog to the vet as soon as possible.
 It’s possible they may have trouble breathing if the seizure persists.
 Remember that your dog can sense your mood, so breathe deeply and talk to them slowly to help comfort them.

-Abdominal pain: Since most of the side effects of Rimadyl affect your dog’s digestive tract, it’s possible for some dogs to experience pain or discomfort in their abdomen.
+Abdominal Discomfort: Since most of the side effects of Rimadyl affect your dog’s digestive tract, it’s possible for some dogs to experience discomfort in their abdomen.
 This might look like your dog curled up in a “fetal” position with their paws covering their stomach, heavy breathing, apathy, crying or whimpering, or a bloated stomach.

 Increased or decreased thirst: Pay attention to their water bowl.
 If they’re slurping down the H2O at an alarming rate every time you fill it up, or if they hardly touch their water at all, both of these can be a sign that something is wrong.